k78ma/quartz/content/3A/MTE 320/Average Power.md

 $$
 where $T=1/f$ is the period.

-Alternatiuvely, this can also be written in the frequency domain with:
+Alternatively, this can also be written in the frequency domain with:
 $$
 P=\frac{1}{2\pi}\int_{\omega t_{1}}^{\omega t_{1}+2\pi}p(\omega t)  \, d\omega t
 $$